terryaney/KatApp.Provider/katapp documentation.md

 Input | Description
 ---|---
 iConfigureUI | A value of `1` indicates that this is the first calculation called after the markup has been rendered.
-Can be turned off via `KatAppOptions.runConfigureUICalculation` iDataBind | A value of `1` indicates that all `ejs-listcontrol` and `ejs-defaults` should be processed to set default data bound values (note, this happens on the same calculation that sends `iConfigureUI=1`). iInputTrigger | The name of the input that triggered the calculation (if any) will be passed. iCurrentPage | Describes which page the calculation is being submitted from.
+Can be turned off via `KatAppOptions.runConfigureUICalculation` iDataBind | A value of `1` indicates that all `rbl-listcontrol` and `rbl-defaults` should be processed to set default data bound values (note, this happens on the same calculation that sends `iConfigureUI=1`). iInputTrigger | The name of the input that triggered the calculation (if any) will be passed. iCurrentPage | Describes which page the calculation is being submitted from.
 Passed from `KatAppOptions.currentPage` iCurrentUICulture | Specifies which culture should be when generating results.
 Passed from `KatAppOptions.currentUICulture`